Nike-Inc/cerberus/API.md

 ### Retrieve the category list [GET]

 Lists all the possible categories that a safe deposit box can belong to.
+By default there are two categories:

+1. Applications - for SDBs owned by a single application.
+1. Shared - for SDBs that are shared between many applications or groups.

+SDBs under different categories have no functional difference.
+They are simply an organizational mechanism.

 + Response 200 (application/json)

     + Headers

-            X-Vault-Token: 7f6808f1-ede3-2177-aa9d-45f507391310
+            X-Cerberus-Token: 7f6808f1-ede3-2177-aa9d-45f507391310
+            X-Cerberus-Client: MyClientName/1.0.0

     + Body